akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/monitor.md

 ## Example

 The example below uses the `monitorMat` variant of `monitor`.
-The only difference betwee the two operators is that `monitorMat` has a `combine` argument so we can decide which materialization value to keep.
+The only difference between the two operators is that `monitorMat` has a `combine` argument so we can decide which materialization value to keep.
 In the sample below be `Keep.right` so only the `FlowMonitor[Int]` is returned.